Reinhardt University: Growth

 In 1893, a military department was established in lieu of a physical education department at the school.
 Service in this department was compulsory for able-bodied boys, where they often participated in drills, exercises, encampments, dress parades, and mock skirmishes.
 In 1905, the military department suggested, but didn't make mandatory, that the school's boys should wear uniforms.
 For girls, however, it was decided that they had to wear "blue skirts, white waists and Oxford (mortar-board with tassels) caps."
 The military department was replaced by the Department of Physical Culture in 1922.

 By the last decade of the 19th century, the school was educating students who wanted to go on to be teachers in the art of pedagogy.
 At this time in American history, schools that offered this type of training were known as normal schools.
 Therefore, in 1890, Reinhardt Academy was incorporated as Reinhardt Normal College and operated under this name until 1911 when "Normal" was dropped and the school became, simply, Reinhardt College.

 In 1920, Reinhardt became an official junior college, when it added a second year of postsecondary education to its curriculum.
 The school had its first graduating college class in 1921.

 By 1925, the control of Reinhardt's grammar school was transferred to the Cherokee County school system; however, the school remained on Reinhardt's campus until 1948, when R.M.
 Moore Elementary School opened in Waleska.
 In 1956, Reinhardt's academy, then known as Reinhardt High School, closed when its students were transferred to Cherokee High School in Canton, Georgia.

 In 1957, Reinhardt College began classes with only college-age students on its campus for the first time in its history.
 It admitted its first Black student in 1966 when James T. "Jay" Jordan from nearby Canton, Georgia, started classes.

 In June 2010, Reinhardt College became Reinhardt University.

 Campus

-The Burgess Administration Building is one of Reinhardt's most recognized buildings.
+The Burgess Administration Building - opened in 1951 and designed by architect William J. J. Chase - is one of Reinhardt's most recognized buildings.
 The Hill Freeman Library and Spruill Learning Center holds some 131,000 books, periodicals and audiovisual materials.
 Other buildings at Reinhardt include the Falany Performing Arts Center, which houses the university's music and communication programs and performance space, the Fincher Visual Arts Center, and the Brown Athletic Center.

 Students reside in nine residence halls and two apartment-style buildings.
 The Hasty Student Life Center opened in May 2007 and houses the bookstore, Starbucks, student activities, residence life, counseling, career services, campus ministry, and student affairs.

 The campus is also home to the Funk Heritage Center, Georgia's Official Frontier and Southeastern Indian Interpretive Center.
 The Center features contemporary Native American art, exhibits on Native American culture, an extensive collection of hand tools, and a recreated Appalachian settlement village.